scholarslab/CodeLab/Week03/README.md

 ### Coding assignment 2c

 Modify your code from part 2b so that if the input contains multiple words, convert each individual word into Pig Latin and print them out.
+They don't have to be on the same line.

 If you used the string `find()` method in part 2b, you might want to figure out another way to divide the input into words.

 ### Read: